Town Revitalization Plan Wins APA Award, Bolsters Diverse Community

-Recognized for contributions to planning excellence in small towns and rural communities, the award, given by the American Planning Association (APA), honors this project for the community support it received.
-A small town of 2,500 people, the majority of Bridgeport’s residents are young Hispanics/Latinos.
+A town of only 2,500 people, the majority of Bridgeport’s residents are young Hispanics/Latinos.
 Given this, and the City’s past as a strong ranching and agricultural center, the plan aims to blend Bridgeport’s heritage with its cultural diversity, in turn, investing collaboratively in a community to spur revitalization.

 While focused on the SR-173 corridor, the plan includes important connections and improvements city-wide to aid in long-term success.
 Smart growth principles in the plan include creating a mix of land uses and gathering spaces, incentivizing housing opportunities and diversity along the corridor, fostering walkability, preserving natural amenities, and establishing a distinct sense of place that is unique to the City.

-One specific focus is turning a dilapidated former carwash into an event space- one that could host community celebrations, concerts, and even food trucks.
-Residents see this idea as a start in rallying the community around both their culture and town identity- a place where both can be celebrated- a big deal for a town that doesn’t even have a bank.
+One specific focus in the plan is turning a dilapidated former carwash into an event space, one that could host community celebrations, concerts, and even food trucks.
+Residents see this idea as a start in rallying the community around both their culture and town identity―a place where both can be celebrated.
+That’s a big deal for a town that doesn’t even have a bank.

 “Celebrations will get more people out here, not just from our town- there’s three towns down the road that would come!” said Benjamin Hernández, owner of Bridgeport’s Plaza Grocery.
 “It will be something that everybody can be proud of.”

-On October 14th, 2021, SCJ Project Manager Rachel Granrath along with Bridgeport Revitalization Committee Chair Leslie Robb are presenting at the APA WA/OR Virtual Conference on just how they were able to bring this award-winning project together and the unique aspects that led to increased engagement with the diverse, rural community.
-If registered for the conference, you can listen in on their presentation, called Equity in Small Town Planning, from 11:00am to Noon.
+SCJ Project Manager Rachel Granrath and Bridgeport Revitalization Committee Chair Leslie Robb were asked to share their planning success story at the APA WA/OR fall conference.
+In Equity in Small Town Planning, Granrath and Robb explained how this award-winning project came together and the unique aspects that led to increased engagement with the diverse, rural community.